7 Short Lessons from Gabriel García Márquez

 When asked if this worried him, he said: “I’ve never really been interested in any idea which can’t withstand many years of neglect.”

-He never took notes.
-“When you take notes you end up thinking about the notes and not about the book.”
+He never took notes, because “when you take notes you end up thinking about the notes and not about the book.”
+I love that so much, albeit it’s hard to do for me, as I imagine for most of us.
 He waited for the missing piece — the tone, the structure, the one detail that made the whole thing fall blissfully into place.
-For One Hundred Years, it was the realization that he had to tell the story the way his grandmother told hers: deadpan, mixing the extraordinary with the ordinary, never flinching.
-For The Autumn of the Patriarch, the missing piece came from a book about hunting in Africa.
-He’d been struggling with the dictator’s psychology for years.
-Then he read a chapter on elephant behavior, and it unlocked everything.
+At last, the realization that the story must be told the way his own grandmother used to tell him stories from his family helped him take the leap and begin.
+For The Autumn of the Patriarch, the missing piece came from a book about hunting in Africa (pretty sure this had a forward by Hemmingway in it if I’m remembering correctly now).

 4. The first sentence is a laboratory.